shootismoke/mobile-app/README.md

 The [Expo](https://expo.io) packager will show, and you can either:

--   install the Expo app, scan the displayed QR code, and run the app on your mobile phone directly.
+-   Install the Expo app, scan the displayed QR code, and run the app on your mobile phone directly.
--   open the Android simulator.
+-   Open the Android simulator.
--   open the iOS simulator.
+-   Open the iOS simulator.

 #### Use your own API tokens